garrett361/transformers_notes/main.typ

 reading in the $cal(O) ( B S D )$ entries of the intermediate representations.] $B S lt.tilde D$.

 As indicated above, we use zero-indexing.
-We also use code throughout#footnote[Written in a style conducive to latex, e.g. no type-hints and clarity prioritized over optimization.] and write all ML code using standard syntax.
+We also use `python` code throughout#footnote[Written in a style conducive to latex, e.g. no type-hints and clarity prioritized over optimization.] and write all ML code using standard `torch` syntax.
 To avoid needing to come up with new symbols in math expressions we will often use expressions like $x arrow.l f (x)$ to refer to performing a computation on some argument ($x$) and assigning the result right back to the variable $x$ again.